ibm-functions/composer/docs/README.md

 }
 ```

 _Tip:_ You can see the output data of an action node in the `Session Flow` graph by clicking on the node.
-This will bring you to the corresponding activation. _Note:_ An inline function node is not clickable as it does not generate any record about its execution.
+This will bring you to the corresponding activation. _Note:_ An inline function node is not clickable as it does not generate an activation.

 Each of the activations will have a different session id, which are reported by listing the available sessions.